farzeen-ali/farzeen-ali/README.md

 <div align="center">

- 🌱 I'm a passionate software developer, crafting sleek Web and Mobile Apps with expertise in React JS, React Native, Firebase, MongoDb and more.
+ 🌱 I'm Farzeen Ali, a passionate software developer, crafting sleek Web and Mobile Apps with expertise in React JS, React Native, Firebase, MongoDb and more.

 ⚡  As the creator of The Techzeen, my YouTube channel offers concise programming tutorials in Urdu/Hindi.
 Check My Youtube Channel [here](https://www.youtube.com/@TheTechzeen)